Steven Wilson: 2013–2014: The Raven That Refused to Sing (And Other Stories)

 Wilson's third solo studio album, recorded with most of the members of the touring band for Grace for Drowning was released on 25 February 2013.
 Alan Parsons engineered the sessions in Los Angeles.
 The album reached the top 30 in the UK, and number 3 in the German album charts.
 In October 2012, Wilson announced the first leg of the supporting tour, consisting of 18 shows across Europe and 17 shows across North America between March–May 2013.
 For these shows, Chad Wackerman (best known for his work with Frank Zappa) replaced Marco Minnemann on drums due to conflicting schedules.
 The second leg of the tour from October–November 2013 covered Australia and Europe, and included a sold-out show at the Royal Albert Hall in London.
 The song "The Raven That Refused to Sing" was featured in the trailer for the 2014 film Pompeii.
 The album finished top of several critics and readers polls, including UK Prog magazine and German magazine Eclipsed.
 The album was voted album of the year at the 2013 Progressive Music Awards.
-On 13 July 2015 The Prog Report ranked the album as #2 on their top prog albums of the last 25 years.
+On 13 July 2015 The Prog Report ranked the album as No. 2 on their top prog albums of the last 25 years.

 2015–2016: Hand.
 Cannot.
 Erase.

 Wilson's fourth solo album, Hand.
 Cannot.
 Erase., was released on 27 February 2015.
 It was inspired by a documentary about Joyce Carol Vincent, a young British woman who lay dead in her apartment for nearly three years before being discovered.
 Hand.
 Cannot.
 Erase. received critical acclaim from music critics.
 The Guardian rated the album five stars and called it "a smart, soulful and immersive work of art".
 Eclipsed magazine described the album as "one more shining jewel in the discography of Steven Wilson" and Metal Hammer awarded Hand.
 Cannot.
 Erase.
 6/7 and described it as "another masterpiece".
 US website FDRMX rated the album 4.8/5 and stated "Hand.
 Cannot.
 Erase. grabs your full attention from the beginning to the very final note, and that's the sign of a great album".
 The supporting tour spanned from March to June 2015 and consisted of 31 shows in Europe and a total of 34 shows in North and South America.
 In September, two special shows took place at the Royal Albert Hall in London.
-Due to The Aristocrats tour, for the American shows Guthrie Govan and Marco Minnemann were replaced by Dave Kilminster and Craig Blundell, respectively.
+Due to the Aristocrats' tour, for the American shows Guthrie Govan and Marco Minnemann were replaced by Dave Kilminster and Craig Blundell, respectively.